andrereitz/booking-website/README.md

 # React + TypeScript + Vite

-This repository uses react with vite and typescript.
+This repository uses React with Vite and Typescript.

 A simple POC for a booking website with CRUD simulations in memory.